 Financial Aid Appeals

 Davidson is intentional in awarding need-based and scholarship aid, meeting 100% of a student’s calculated financial need.
-However, in certain instances – and particularly if a family is experiencing COVID-related challenges – it may be appropriate to request a Financial Aid Award Appeal.
+However, in certain instances—for example, if a family is experiencing changed or special circumstances—it may be appropriate to request a Financial Aid Appeal.

-Please read the information in this section to better understand what situations and circumstances warrant a financial aid award appeal.
+Please read the information in this section to better understand what situations warrant a financial aid appeal.

-- An error was made on the FAFSA and/or CSS Profile;
+- Error: An error was made on the FAFSA and/or CSS Profile.

-- Your family’s circumstances have changed substantially since the calendar year for which income was reported on the FAFSA and CSS Profile;
+- Substantial Change in Family Circumstances: Your family’s circumstances have changed substantially since the calendar year for which income was reported on the FAFSA and CSS Profile.

-- A situation exists that is beyond your family’s control and has significant financial impact that you believe the initial aid-eligibility calculation does not adequately address.
+- Situation Beyond Family Control with Significant Financial Impact: A situation exists that is beyond your family’s control and has significant financial impact that you believe the initial aid-eligibility calculation does not adequately address.

 - Death of a parent

 Situations that DO NOT warrant a financial aid appeal:

 - Negotiating a better offer: We are not able to negotiate; we simply offer need-based aid in response to the information a family supplies regarding income, assets, and who’s in your family’s household.